Create and manage Network Load Balancer

 3. Select a Load Balancer to monitor and click the [Monitoring] button.

-• The basic monitoring popup window for the Load Balancer pops up and shows the monitoring information as graphs.
+• The basic monitoring popup window for the Load Balancer appears, allowing you to view the monitoring information as graphs.

-• Click the [Refresh] button to refresh the graphs.
+• Click the [Refresh] button to refresh the viewed graphs.

 • Click i_loadbalancer_enlargement to view an extended graph and click the [x] button to download the collected monitoring information as an Excel file.